-This research, in view of its nature made use of secondary data.
-The data were sourced from the publications of Federal Inland Revenue Service, Central Bank of Nigeria (CBN) Statistical Bulletin and the publications of the National Bureau of Statistics (NBS) for the study span through a period nineteen, 1994-2019.
+This research, due to its nature made use of secondary data.
+The data were sourced from the publications of Federal Inland Revenue Service, Central Bank of Nigeria (CBN) Statistical Bulletin and the publications of the National Bureau of Statistics (NBS) for the study span through a period twenty-seven, 1995-2022.
 VECM is employed to analyse data extracted from the field.